Visit Bison at Minneopa State Park

 Bison Drive Hours and Information

-When The Bison Drive Road is open, hours are Thursday-Tuesday 9:00 a.m.- 3:30 p.m.
+When The Bison Drive Road is open, hours are Thursday-Tuesday 9:00 a.m.- 7:00 p.m.
 The Bison Drive Road is closed on Wednesdays for maintenance.
-Bison drive road gates will close at 3:30 p.m. sharp, so please exit the range before closing time.
+Please be sure to exit the bison range before the posted closing times.

 To ensure stable road conditions, seasonal closures may occur due to rapidly melting snow throughout the freeze/thaw cycle, which results in poor and unsafe road conditions.
 The Minnesota Department of Natural Resources will alert of such closures on the Minneopa State Park State webpage.